Request a Note: How the Request Function Shapes X's Community Notes System: Discussion

 We find that more than half of the requested posts (53.6\%) ultimately receive community notes.
 Yet, the processes of submitting requests and generating notes are largely independent, with only 12.1\% of posts receiving annotations that can be potentially attributed to the request feature.
 This suggests that requests do not strongly determine contributor behavior.
 Instead, the relative independence of the two processes makes requests a useful lens for examining how Community Notes contributors select posts for fact-checking and how their choices align---or diverge---from the priorities expressed by users who submit requests (\ie, requestors).

-\textbf{Content selection by contributors.} Our results show that contributors’ decisions to fact-check requested posts are shaped by both post content and author characteristics.
-Specifically, contributors are less likely to write notes for posts with negative sentiment or opinionated content, authored by blue or business accounts, or focused on politics or science.
-In contrast, posts related to entertainment or finance, those containing claims or media, and those flagged by GPT as more misleading are significantly more likely to receive notes.
-At the post author level, posts from accounts with higher misinformation exposure or right-leaning partisanship are also more likely to be annotated.\footnote{To validate our findings and rule out confounding from request-driven activity, we exclude posts with request-fostered community notes (as identified in Section~\ref{sec:request_timing}) and repeat our analysis.
-The results remain robust and consistent (see details in Suppl.~\ref{sec:robustness_likelihood}).
-Notably, in this robustness check, the presence of claims becomes positively associated with the likelihood of receiving a community note, further reinforcing the role of substantive content in shaping contributors’ fact-checking decisions.} The misalignment between the types of posts surfaced by requestors (\eg, political content) and those contributors prioritize for annotation underscores a divergence in fact-checking selection.
+\textbf{Likelihood of receiving community notes.} Our results show that the likelihood of receiving community notes for requested posts are shaped by both post content and author characteristics.
+Specifically, posts with negative sentiment, authored by blue or business accounts, or focused on politics or science are less likely to receive community notes.
+In contrast, posts related to entertainment or finance, those containing claims or media, and those flagged by GPT as more misleading are significantly more likely to receive community notes.
+At the post author level, posts from accounts with higher misinformation exposure or right-leaning partisanship are also more likely to be annotated.
+The misalignment between the types of posts surfaced by requestors (\eg, political content) and those annotated by contributors potentially underscores a divergence in fact-checking selection.\footnote{To validate our findings on content selection by contributors and rule out confounding from request-driven activity, we exclude posts with request-fostered community notes (as identified in Section~\ref{sec:request_timing}) and repeat our analysis.
+The results remain robust (see details in Suppl.~\ref{sec:robustness_likelihood}).}